hjo6/cs1660-project-option-2/README.md

 - The user knows their IP address.

 ### How to Run
 My guidelines are, again, under the assumption that the user is using an Apple machine.
-However, the steps should remain the same, if my understanding is correct.
+However, I have included possible steps for Windows users, in parantheses following the initial step.
+Windows is emboldened **like this** to help the user find the step
 - Have a terminal that can run the image open (XQuartz for Mac, Xming for Windows)
 - Ensure that if you pulled the entire GitHub repository, you are located inside of the "projectGUI" folder
-- Enter the following command, using your IP address in place of the brackets: "export DISPLAY=[IP Address]:0" (for Windows, try using "set-variable -name DISPLAY -value [IP address]:0.0".
+- Enter the following command, using your IP address in place of the brackets: "export DISPLAY=[IP Address]:0" (**for Windows**, try using "set-variable -name DISPLAY -value [IP address]:0.0".
 If the tutorial on Xming is correct, you can skip the next step)
-- Enter the following command as written: "xhost + ${hostname}" (Windows users can likely skip this step [explanation given in above bullet point])
+- Enter the following command as written: "xhost + ${hostname}" (**Windows users** can likely skip this step [explanation given in above bullet point])
 - Enter the following command as written: "docker run -it -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix:ro hjosterhoudt/cs1660-project-option-2"

 ## Code Walkthrough with Demonstration of Applications